 About

-Save the Kids (STK) emerged in the summer of 2009 out of Outdoor Empowerment (OE), a nonprofit established in 2005.
+Save the Kids from Incarceration emerged in the summer of 2009 out of Outdoor Empowerment (OE), a nonprofit established in 2005.
 Save the Kids National was established in August 2011.

 Save the Kids is a nonprofit 501 c 3 national organization located in Utah.